 Texting Base Announces Integration Agreement with DealerSocket

-Orlando, FL — Texting Base, Inc. announced today that it has formalized an agreement for integration with DealerSocket, enabling additional texting services through the DealerSocket product.
-This agreement ushers in new communication tools for the numerous car dealerships that use DealerSocket.
-As Texting Base CEO, Eric Beans explains, the enhanced Texting Base communication platform will be valuable to dealerships for sales and service, adding efficiency on both sides.
+Orlando, FL — Texting Base, Inc., announced today that it has formalized an agreement for integration with DealerSocket, enabling additional texting services through DealerSocket’s Blackbird CRM product.
+This agreement ushers in new communication tools for the 4,200 automotive dealerships that use DealerSocket CRM.

+Through Texting Base, DealerSocket CRM users can send thousands of personalized text messages in the same length of time it normally takes to send a single text.
+The platform also enables scheduled messaging and two-way chat.

+Texting Base CEO Eric Beans explains, “The enhanced Texting Base communication platform will be valuable to dealerships for sales and service, adding efficiency on both sides.
 This ultimately leads to increased traffic and increased sales.”

-“With this integration, car dealerships can harness the unique Texting Base features for their communications with clients and engage them in ways not previously possible” added Beans.
+“With this integration, car dealerships can harness the unique Texting Base features for their communications with buyers and engage them in ways not previously possible,” Beans added.

+Once the integration is live, Texting Base will be able to tailor dealers’ messages based on key customer information contained in DealerSocket CRM.
+In addition, the feedback from each campaign will be pushed back to the CRM, automatically updating the customer record.

-Integration between Texting Base and DealerSocket should be complete and ready to use for customers by April of 2018.
+The integration between Texting Base and DealerSocket is scheduled to go live by April 2018.

 About DealerSocket

-DealerSocket is a leading automotive technology platform that helps dealerships in the United States, Canada, and Australia improve profitability through a fully integrated suite of marketing, sales, service, customer experience, DMS, websites, data-mining, and inventory management solutions.
+DealerSocket is a leading automotive technology platform that helps dealerships in the United States, Canada and Australia improve profitability through a fully integrated suite of marketing, sales, service, customer experience, DMS, data mining, digital marketing, website, digital retailing, and inventory management solutions.
 Headquartered in San Clemente, Calif., DealerSocket employs more than 1,000 people, and serves more than 10,000 dealerships and 300,000 active users in the United States, Canada, and Australia.
 DealerSocket’s advanced technology provides benchmarking data that paces the industry, and its insightful experts identify trends and develop strategic roadmaps that help dealers optimize processes and operate more profitably.
-Visit dealersocket.com/ind for more information.
+Visit DealerSocket.com for more information.

-Media Contact
+Media Contact:

-Jessica Satterfield-Reyna, Satterfield Agency, 940.365.1586 (office), 972.841.1577 (cell), www.TheSatterfieldAgency.com
+Jessica Satterfield-Reyna

+The Satterfield Agency

+972-841-1577

+TheSatterfieldAgency.com

 About Texting Base

 Texting Base, Inc. is a patented SMS Marketing Automation Platform.
 Texting Base specializes in personalizing and scheduling group text messages.
-The company was founded in 2012 and has headquarters in Orlando, Florida.
+The company was founded in 2012 and has headquarters in Orlando, Fla.
 Visit textingbase.com for more information.

-Contact Person: Eric Beans
+Media Contact:

-Position: CEO & Founder
+Eric Beans, CEO & Founder

-Company Name: Texting Base Inc.
+Texting Base Inc.

-Address: 4767 New Broad Street, Orlando, FL.
-32814

-Contact Telephone Number: (1-844-4-Texting or 844-483-9846)
+1-844-4-Texting or 1-844-483-9846

-Email: info@textingbase.com
+info@textingbase.com

-Website:
+TextingBase.com